 Going through cancer treatments, or any kind of treatment for something that is truly out of your control, is awful.
 Fortunately, we have some control in this situation and all it requires is a little mindfulness and patience.
 So, please stay home and consider the people in your community who are vulnerable and need your help.
 You never know what help you might need in your own future.

-This journal was submitted anonymously.
-Im so happy to share these inspiring words of hope by a loving mom who son was diagnosed with leukaemia in 2016.
+This journal was submitted by someone very close to me, who requested that her name remain anonymous.
+Im so happy to share these inspiring words of hope by a loving mom whose son was diagnosed with leukaemia in 2016.
 Three months after he turned two years old.
 He’s now five, started senior kindergarten last year and completed his last dose of chemo on February 5th.
 Children are resilient.
 Unaware of the politics and challenges of healthcare, they innocently adapt.
 I think this family is amazing for persevering through a challenge like this while holding onto each other tightly and never losing hope.

 January 2, 2020

 I went to bed last night feeling nothing.
 Nothing was different.
 It was just another appointment.
 Sure, one month closer to the end, but when you’ve been at it for 3+ years, and it has amounted to 2/3 of your parenting experience, you accept everything as part of life.
 Part of your routine.
 For better or worse, I had come to accept that this was just the way things were.
 Our reality.
 Our life.
 While my mind knew that we were nearing the end, I couldn’t fully accept it.
 It didn’t seem possible that this would be over soon.